 Consult Your Doctor About a Diuretic

 Diuretics, also known as water pills, help increase the production of urine.
-Water retention can cause serious pains and issues for some women.
+Water retention can cause serious pain and issues for some women.
 If you experience serious water retention, talk to your doctor about a diuretic to see if this is an option.

 Monitor Your Fiber Intake

 Fiber will promote bowel movements, which can irritate them and cause more bloating.
 It is essential to have fiber in your diet — just make sure you don’t overconsume.